Frequently Asked Questions:

 What is a typical day like at the seminary?

 Most days start fairly early with morning prayer at 7 a.m. followed by mass at 7:30.
 Then breakfast, with classes starting at 9 a.m.
 Classes run throughout the day.
 We have a lunch break and some free time during the day to use at your discretion.
 Evening prayer is scheduled for 5:15 PM.
 There are also periodic times for Eucharistic Adoration in community.
 Dinner follows.
 After dinner, seminarians can study in the library, relax in the recreation lounge with TV’s and games, go to the fitness room to exercise, or get up a basketball or volleyball game in the gym.
 There are also multiple chapels for prayer and reflection.

-Our exciting news is that seminarian living spaces and classrooms are being renovated in the spring of 2021!
-Enlarged bedrooms will now have their own bathrooms.
-Classrooms will have upgraded technology.
-You can learn more here.
+Our exciting news is that seminarian living spaces and classrooms were renovated in the spring of 2021!
+Enlarged bedrooms now have their own bathrooms.
+Classrooms have upgraded technology.

 Hales Corners is a suburb of Milwaukee just south of the city.
 It is a quick 15-minute drive to downtown Milwaukee, which has numerous cultural, sporting and entertainment venues (https://www.visitmilwaukee.org).
 We are five minutes from Whitnall Park (https://www.visitmilwaukee.org/partners/whitnall-park-3060/) and are on the shores of Lake Michigan, one of the Great Lakes.